Sue Prideaux

-Sue Prideaux is an Anglo-Norwegian writer.
+Sue Prideaux is an Anglo-Norwegian novelist and biographer.

+Life

 Her grandmother was muse to the explorer Roald Amundsen and her godmother was painted by Edvard Munch, whose biography she later wrote under the title Edvard Munch: Behind the Scream.

+She studied as an art historian.
+She has written biographies of August Strindberg, Thore Heramb, Friedrich Nietzsche, and Paul Gauguin, as well as fiction.

+Her work appeared in the New Statesman.